 Question 1.10.
 The Airy function is a one-variable function.
-It cannot be a generating function of all the intersection numbers (1.11).
+It cannot be a generating function of all the intersection numbers (1.10).
 Then how do we obtain all intersection numbers from the Airy function, or the Airy differential equation, alone?

 Question 1.11.
 The relations between the Airy function, the gamma function, and intersection numbers are all great.
-But then how does this relation have anything to do with Higgs bundles?
+But then what does this relation have anything to do with Higgs bundles?

 Question 1.12.
 As we remarked, the information of the quantum invariants is stored in the insignificant part of the asymptotic expansion.
-In the Airy example, they correspond to $S_m(x)$ of (1.10) for $m \geq 2$.
-Then what does the main part of the asymptotic behavior of the function, i.e., those functions in (1.8), determine?
+In the Airy example, they correspond to $S_m(x)$ of (1.9) for $m \ge 2$.
+Then what does the main part of the asymptotic behavior of the function, i.e., those functions in (1.7), determine?

-As we have remarked earlier, Kontsevich [55] utilized matrix integral techniques to answer Question 1.10.
-The key idea is to replace the variables in (1.2) by Hermitian matrices, and then use the asymptotic expansion on the result.
+As we have remarked earlier, Kontsevich [55] utilized the matrix integral technique to answer Question 1.10.
+The key idea is to replace the variables in (1.1) by Hermitian matrices, and then use the asymptotic expansion on the result.
 Through the Feynman diagram expansion, he was able to obtain a generating function of all the intersection numbers.